huaweicloud/generator-cloudide-plugin/README.md

 * **resources/page/css/default.css**: Basic style sheets, do not modify this file.
 * **resources/page/css/main.css**: Style sheets for your plugin page, add your own style sheets to this file.
 * **resources/icons/logo.png**: Plugin logo, which will be displayed on marketplace.
-* **resources/icons/plugin.svg**: Plugin icon, which will be displayed on CloudIDE panel.
+* **resources/icons/plugin.svg**: Plugin icon, which will be displayed on activity bar.

 ***

 ### Plugin Implementation
 In this section, we will go through the code to illustrate how plugin is loaded.
-After being started, CloudIDE instances load plugins in sequence based on the dependency.
+After being started, CodeArts will load plugins in sequence based on the dependency.

 #### Entry File
 The default entry file of plugin is **plugin.ts**, which export `start` and `stop` functions. `start` function is invoked by default